herbertfreeze/QSS20_site/mini_book/docs/software_setup.md

 We’ll be reviewing basic "command line" syntax, which is important for:

-- *Interacting with Git*: while there are ways to interact with Git through the online user interface (GitHub), Git's full functionality depends on being able to interact with repositories (basically, folders that store code) through the command line.
+- *Interacting with Git*: while there are ways to interact swith Git through the online user interface (GitHub), Git's full functionality depends on being able to interact with repositories (basically, folders that store code) through the command line.

 -  *Executing .py or .R scripts that take a long time to finish executing*: ideally, you should write code that is efficient (runs quickly).
 But sometimes, regardless of how efficient the code is, things take a long time to run given the limited resources of your laptop or local environment.
 Executing code on the command line requires telling your computer to run a script and sometimes feeding that script arguments to parse.
 This is easier to leave in the background and less prone to error than is running time-consuming/at-scale code from a Jupyter notebook.